-The GLOBAL UNDERSCORE (GUS) in 2020 could not have happened without all the enthusiasm of its dancers and site organizers.
+The GLOBAL UNDERSCORE (GUS) in 2021 could not happen without all the enthusiasm of its dancers and site organizers.
 We are very thankful for the financial contributions from the sites, from participants of the events, and from individuals that make GUS possible.
 Donors listed below.